 How do I get involved?

-All graduate and undergraduate students in STEM majors at the University of Iowa are encouraged to join the WiSE Ambassadors.
+All undergraduate women in STEM majors at the University of Iowa are encouraged to join the WiSE Ambassadors.
 We accept new members at any time, but of course it's most fun to get involved from the beginning!
-Our first meeting date is September 7th at 7:30 PM in 2520D University Conference Center (second floor of Old Capitol Mall).
+Our first meeting date is September 10th at 5:00 PM in 2520D University Conference Center (second floor of Old Capitol Mall).
 Contact WiSE Ambassadors or one of the officers for more information or to get added to the mailing list.
 Or just stop by the next meeting - you're always welcome!!

 Contact WiSE Ambassadors to be added to the Ambassadors mailing list - receive future meeting announcements, meeting minutes, invitations to WiSE-sponsored seminars/activities ... and more!